-Her novel, Code White was on the syllabus for WMST 1510 – ‘Sex, Gender & Popular Culture’ at York University (2014 & 2015) where she was a guest lecturer.
-She was the guest lecturer for World Pride 2014 at Monarch Park Collegiate through the Toronto Public Library (Danforth/Coxwell Branch), and was also a guest author for World Pride 2014 at the Parkdale Library.
-She was a guest lecturer at York University’s Canadian Writers in Person Reading Series (AP/CLTR 1953 6.0A) where her book was on the syllabus (2009) and was a guest author at UBC in a reading and panel discussion (2006).
+Her novel, Code White was on the syllabus for Queer Lit & Media 551 at San Francisco State University (2024) and LGBT US HIST 45 at City College of San Francisco (2024) where she was a Guest Author.
+Code White was also on the syllabus for WMST 1510 – ‘Sex, Gender & Popular Culture’ at York University (2014 & 2015) where she was a guest lecturer.
+She was also a guest lecturer at York University’s Canadian Writers in Person Reading Series (AP/CLTR 1953 6.0A) where her book was on the syllabus (2009), She was the guest lecturer for World Pride 2014 at Monarch Park Collegiate (Toronto Public Library – Danforth/Coxwell Branch, was also a Guest Author for World Pride 2014 (TPL – Parkdale Branch), and was a Guest Author at UBC in a reading and panel discussion (2006).

 Code White was supported by the Ontario Arts Council Writers’ Reserve Program (2004) and the work of her current untitled work-in-progress has been supported by both the Ontario Arts Council Writers’ Works in Progress Grant (2011) and the Ontario Arts Council Writers’ Reserve Program (2011 & 2012).